APTrust/dart/electron/README.md

 ## Why Electron

-The Easy Store UI could have been built with just the Go server talking to a local browser window, except for one blocking issue.
+The DART UI could have been built with just the Go server talking to a local browser window, except for one blocking issue.
 In order to create a bag, the Go packager must know the full path of every file going into the bag.
 The current W3C specification forbids browsers from transmitting file paths.
 The HTML5 specification allows file inputs and drag-and-drop file uploads to access and transmit file contents, but not file paths.
 Without file paths, it's impossible for the bag structure to replicate the original directory structure of its contents, and it's impossible to create BagIt manifests, which require file paths.

 Electron allows full access to the file system, and provides access to file paths.